shamruk/trello-api-proxy/README.md

 - **Get Lists**: Retrieve all lists in a board (id and name only)
 - **Get Cards**: Retrieve all cards in a board (id and name only)
 - **Get Card Details**: Retrieve detailed card information excluding members and permissions
+- **Create Card**: Create new cards in a list with optional description, due date, and position

 ## Installation